jaanga/jaanga.github.io/demo/parallel-constitution/egypt-parallel-constitution.md

 ## Preamble and Nine Guiding Principles

 Driven by our cognizance of our responsibility before the nation, our will toward a unified nation, and our insistence on laying down the foundations for peace in Egypt; and standing strong with our belief in human rights and the principles of national sovereignty, we the Egyptians who are members of the Parallel Constitution Project strive for a real alternative that befits Egypt’s future and its citizens, as we work toward a nation that honors the blood of Egyptians who died in the two great revolutions of January and June in the name of freedom, justice, equality, and the rule of law.

-We have found it unacceptable for Egypt -- among the nations that established human rights internationally in 1948 -- to live in a world guided by these principles, while we are barred from the spirit of their covenants.
+We have found it unacceptable for Egypt &mdash; among the nations that established human rights internationally in 1948 &mdash; to live in a world guided by these principles, while we are barred from the spirit of their covenants.
 Despite centuries of injustice and backwardness, our civilization persists to prevail.

 Our task force comprises specialized Egyptian experts in various applications of public policy, civil society, business, media and hard sciences, who advocate the interests of the real user of the Constitution as a social contract between the citizen and the State.

 And based on this, we present this draft of the Constitution to strive for a full guarantee of rights, rather than minimal rights, and to reflect the following nine principles:

 Sovereignty is for the people alone.